daggmano/ridley-csl-style/README.md

 to better match Ridley's specification.

 ## Development Note ##
 After a recent update to the `citeproc` package, `npm test` no longer allows tests to pass.
 This is under investigation. `npm run chrome` should be used instead until this issue is resolved.
+This is causing the TravisCI build to fail.

 ## Running Tests ##